It’s your responsibility to pay your Council Tax bill on time. If you don’t, you could lose your right to pay by instalments.

 If you don’t pay on time, you may receive a court summons and £28 costs will be added to your account.

-Contact us if you want to change either the date or frequency of your payments.
+Contact us online if you want to change either the date or frequency of your payments.
+You can also find other ways to contact us.

-If you’ve had a first reminder and brought your account up-to-date, but then you miss another payment, we’ll send you a final reminder asking you to pay within fourteen days.
-You can pay now here.
+If you’ve had a first reminder and brought your account up-to-date, but then you miss another payment, we’ll send you a final reminder asking you to pay within 14 days.
+You can pay online here.

 If you pay as requested, you can continue your payments as usual.